CONDUCTOR77747/CubeSolver/README.md

 - PrintBoolIsSolved(); //Prints True or False in CMD

 # Solve Function:
-string SolveCube(Cube objCube, string Mode); //Takes cube object and programm mode
+string SolveCube(Cube objCube, string Mode); //Takes cube object and programm mode.
+This function returns solution in string format

 # Programm modes for "SolveCube" function:
 - "Gen" //Uses "theriley106/C-ScrambleGenerator" for generating scramble and solves the cube